sibuting921/ThePerfectSite/README.md

 - - -

-The original ThePerfectSite is really perfect; but I want to build a home page that can put some sub page/ code block
+The original ThePerfectSite is really perfect; but I want to build a home page that can put some sub page/ code block.

 so I add a navigation bar and some markdown style to the page and also improved the typography.